 To determine your cycle length, you need to know number of days from the first day of your menstrual flow to the start of the next menses.
 For example, if you start bleeding the morning of November 1st and stop bleeding the night of November 4th and then your next cycle starts on November 29th, your cycle length is 29 days and your period lasts for 4 days.

-There are free fertility apps, such as Period Tracker, that can help you keep records of your cycle history if you don’t want to use traditional calendars.
+Free fertility apps, such as Kindara, can help you keep records of your cycle history if you don’t want to use traditional calendars.

-If you are on birth control, then your cycle is regulated by the hormones in the pill and you can’t rely on your cycle days to be an indicator of whether or not you are regular.
-If you are not taking any hormones, the length of your cycle can be an indicator of possible hormonal imbalances and whether or not you are ovulating or ovulating regularly.
-Regular cycles indicate that ovulation is occurring and that all of the sex hormones are balanced to support natural conception (source).
+If you are on birth control, then your cycle is regulated by the hormones in the pill and you can’t rely on your cycle days to be an indicator of whether or not you are regular (source).
+If you are not taking any hormones, the length of your cycle can be an indicator of possible hormonal imbalances and whether or not you are ovulating or ovulating regularly (source).

 While you may read that the average cycle lasts 28 days, 80% of cycles occur within 21 to 35 days.
-Typically, menstrual cycles will last two to seven days (source).
+Typically, menstruation will last two to seven days (source).

 The events listed below are not considered ‘normal’.
 If you do not have normal monthly cycles, you should talk to your doctor, since there may be health related factors that could make it difficult for you to conceive or maintain a pregnancy (source).

-Now to finally address the questions: how do women’s cycle change as we age and what does that tell us about our fertility?
+Now to finally address the questions: how do our cycle change as we age and what does that tell us about our fertility?

 During our 20s-Early 30s: